 Registered Staff Hours

-In addition to faring well overall, this nursing home also earned a nearly flawless inspection report.
-As a result, it received one of our highest scores in that category with an A+.
-Our inspection ratings are based on datapoints located in the a nursing home's recent inspection reports.
-Nursing homes that score well in this area typically have very few deficiencies on their reports.
-Most importantly, these facilities should not have any severe deficiencies which are associated with endangerment of patients.
-It doesn't appear that we have deficiency data for this facility.
-Without having complete deficiency data for this nursing home, it ended up being difficult to fully evaluate it in terms of this category.
+Turning to inspections, this nursing home excelled in that area, which is based on the facility's recent inspections.
+We awarded it an A for that category.
+Inspection grades are tied to several pieces of information found on the a nursing home's recent government inspections.
+Facilities that score well in this area tend to have few deficiencies on those reports.
+Most importantly, these nursing homes generally do not have any severe deficiencies which are associated with endangerment of patients.
+We weren't able to locate deficiency counts for this nursing home.
+Without having deficiency related data for this nursing home, it is difficult to assess it in the inspections category.

 Short-term Care Quality